 The course offering schedule for each Grace Christian University program is created based on course capacity with specific student needs.
 As a result, every course is not offered every semester.
-Students are encouraged to work with an Academic Advisor when planning class schedules to assure that all degree requirements are completed in an efficient and timely manner.
+Students are encouraged to work with the Graduate Specialist when requesting changes to the scheduled plan to assure that all degree requirements are completed in an efficient and timely manner.